 Each of the youth’s experiences is considered as a possible framework for socialization and is designed to meet the needs of the youth both as individuals and as a group.
 The plan is to meet developmental needs and to provide a predictable, secure living situation with reasonable order and structure.
 Our services provide each youth with an opportunity to develop skills for coping, networking, problem solving, independent living, social competence and emancipation.

-Assistant Director, Permanency Programs
+Director, Permanency Programs

 760 W. Mountain View Street